(vegan, gluten free, nut free, vegetarian, dairy free, soy free, peanut free)

 2. To boil the beets: Peel and chop beets into bite-sized pieces.
 Place chopped beets into a medium pot filled with cold salted water (1/2 tsp salt).
 Ensure the water level is around 1 inch higher than the beets.
 Bring to a boil over high heat, then lower the temperature, cover the pot, and cook until the beets are fork tender (check them with a fork every 10 mins) and have the texture of a cooked carrot.
 The fork should easily pierce through, but the beets should still hold their shape and not be mushy.

 3. Place cooked beets, lentils, olive oil, garlic, lemon juice, salt, and pepper in a small blender or food processor.
-Blend until smooth, scraping the sides between blends.
+Blend until smooth, scraping the sides between blends (it is a thick consistency, so don’t worry if you can’t get it completely pureed).

 4. Store in a sealed airtight container in the fridge for 4-5 days.